davwheat/thomasr.me/index.md

 ---
 layout: default
 title: "Home"
+description: "This is the homepage"
 ---

-# Hello, World!
-This is the homepage.

 # Markdown: Syntax